kraasch/hexagedon/README.md

 Extra tasks:

+ - [ ] implement good map generation.
  - [ ] implement good splash screen shader (eg tron themed).
  - [ ] implement good in-game shaders (eg. tron themed).
  - [ ] implement multi-player.
  - [ ] implement more AI behavior.

+Done:

+ - [X] extract map generation and use a 2D array as the interface (filed with a number of the field group it belongs to).

 ## Resources